Elliott wins the Cup at Watkins Glen International - ExBulletin

 I wish there were more laps to put everything together, Raikkonen said.
 I thought I was pretty good.
 It’s good.

-Christopher Bell of Joe Gibbs Racing blew the engine during practice in the No. 20 Toyota and will start at the back of the 39-car field.
+Joe Gibbs Racing’s Christopher Bell blew an engine during practice in the no. 20 and will start at the back of the 39-car field.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports